determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 ## Walkthrough: Basic Usage

-Below we walk through the Textual Inversion workflow, training on a few images of a specific toy cat and then incorporating the object into our Stable-Diffusion-generated art.
+Below we walk through the Textual Inversion workflow, first fine-tuning Stable Diffusion on a set of user-provided training images featuring a new concept, and then incorporating representations of the concept into generated art.

 ### Training